webpack/webpack.js.org/content/concepts/entry-points.md

 sort: 0
 ---

-Like we mentioned in our [Core Concepts]('./concepts'), there are multiple ways to define the `entry` property in your webpack configuration.
+Like we mentioned in the [introduction]('./'), there are multiple ways to define the `entry` property in your webpack configuration.
 We will show you the ways you **can** configure the property, in addition to explaining why it may be useful to you.

 ## Single Entry (Shorthand) Syntax